memaxwelll/zdhelpcopy/README.md

 A: Run the tool multiple times with different destination credentials.

 **Q: What happens if I interrupt the copy process?**
 A: Partially copied content will remain in the destination.
-Use the cleanup utility to start fresh.
+You can safely re-run the tool - it will skip already existing items and only copy new content.

+**Q: Will it create duplicates if I run it multiple times?**
+A: No!
+The tool checks for existing categories, sections, and articles by name.
+It will skip items that already exist and only create new ones.

 **Q: Does this copy images and attachments?**
 A: Yes, article body HTML is copied as-is, including image URLs.
 However, images must be publicly accessible.